-- 9.1 The Head of Litigation and Corporate Law comments on behalf of the Director of Legal Services and Monitoring Officer that the Local Government Finance Act 1992 section 31A (calculation of council tax requirement) places the Council under a statutory duty to set a balanced budget and section 28 (budget monitoring: general) of the Local Government Act 2003 requires the Council to review its calculations from time to time during the year and to take such action, if any, as it considers necessary to deal with any deterioration in its financial position. - 9.2 The Dedicated Schools Grant (DSG) is paid to the Council by the Secretary of State under the Education Act 2002 section 14 (power of Secretary of State to give financial assistance for purposes related to education or children etc.).
+- 9.1 The Head of Litigation and Corporate Law comments on behalf of the Director of Legal Services and Monitoring Officer that the Local Government Finance Act 1992 section 31A (calculation of council tax requirement) places the Council under a statutory duty to set a balanced budget and section 28 (budget monitoring: general) of the Local Government Act 2003 requires the Council to review its calculations from time to time during the year and to take such action, if any, as it considers necessary to deal with any deterioration in its financial position. - 9.2 The Dedicated Schools Grant (DSG) is paid to the Council by the Secretary of State under the Education Act 2002 section 14 (power of Secretary of State to give financial assistance for purposes related to the provision of education or childcare, etc.).
 It is a ring-fenced specific grant provided outside the local government finance settlement.
-The formal terms of the grant require it to be used in support of the schools' budget for purposes defined in regulation 6 and schedule 2 of The Schools and Early Years Finance (England) Regulations 2022 for the financial year 2022/23 and The Schools and Early Years Finance (England) Regulations 2023 for the financial year 2023/24. - 9.3 The Education and Skills Funding Agency Guidance on DSG: Conditions of grant 2022- 2023 place a number of requirements on a council with an overall deficit on its DSG account, including the requirement to present a Plan to the DfE for managing their future DSG spend and to keep the schools forum regularly updated about the authority's DSG account and plans for handling it including high needs pressures and potential savings. - 9.4 Regulation 30 L of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003/3146, as amended by the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2020 and the Local Authorities (Capital Finance and Accounting) (England) (Amendment) (No. 2) Regulations 2022 set out provisions which apply to any Local authority which has a deficit in its Schools Budget prepared for the financial years falling within the period beginning with 1st April 2020 and ending with 31st March 2026.
+The formal terms of the grant require it to be used in support of the schools' budget for purposes defined in Regulation 6 and schedule 2 of The School and Early Years Finance (England) Regulations 2022 for the financial year 2022/23 and of The School and Early Years Finance (England) Regulations 2023 for the financial year 2023/24 and of The School and Early Years Finance and Childcare (Provision of Information About Young Children) (Amendment) (England) Regulations 2024 for the financial year 2024/25 once those Regulations come into force on 13 February. - 9.3 The Education and Skills Funding Agency Guidance on DSG: Conditions of grant 2023- 2024 place a number of requirements on a council with an overall deficit on its DSG account, including the requirement to present a Plan to the DfE for managing their future DSG spend and to keep the schools forum regularly updated about the authority's DSG account and plans for handling it including high needs pressures and potential savings. - 9.4 Regulation 30 L of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended sets out provisions which apply to any Local authority which has a deficit in its Schools Budget prepared for the financial years falling within the period beginning with 1st April 2020 and ending with 31st March 2026.
 In these circumstances, the authority - (a) must not charge to a revenue account an amount in respect of that deficit; and - (b) must charge the amount of the deficit, calculated in accordance with paragraph (4) or (5) of Regulation 30L, to an account established, charged, and used solely for the purpose of recognising deficits in respect of its school's budget.

 Approved by: Sandra Herbert, Head of Litigation and Corporate Law on behalf of the Director of Legal Services and Monitoring Officer.
-(29/08/2023)
+(29/01/2024)